 Molar bands and spacers may seem similar, but their function is quite different.
 A spacer for teeth is placed around the molars before you get your braces, to create more space for the braces to do their job.
 Then, when it's time to get braces, your spacers come out and a molar band will be placed around each of your back molars, in order to anchor your braces.

 What happens after spacers are removed?

 You will only have your dental spacers for a week or two before it's time to get them taken off by your orthodontist.
-After your spacers are removed, they'll typically be replaced with a molar band for braces, which acts to anchor your braces in place.
+They'll typically be replaced with a molar band for braces.
+Molar bands act to anchor your braces in place.

 Does everyone get spacers before braces?

-People who get treatment with clear aligner braces won't need brace spacers either.
+People who get treatment with Invisalign or other invisible braces won't need brace spacers either.